-Young Professionals: Making a Career Change at 30
+Wisdom and Advice on How to Make a Career Change at 30

-At this point you’ve had five to ten years to test-drive your career path and you may be wondering what else you could be doing.
-If you’ve already done some job hopping and still haven’t found your way, chances are you’re in the wrong ballpark or career all together.
+If you’re not into what you’re doing or excelling in your field, or if you’ve already done some job hopping and still haven’t found your way, chances are you’re in the wrong career ballpark all together.
 If you were in the right ballpark, you’d know it by now.